Rental and Electric Bike Accident Claims

 Liability in electric bike accidents can be complex, especially when a rental service is involved.
 Responsibility may lie with:

 At Osbornes, we’ll investigate your case in detail to identify who is at fault.
-We can obtain maintenance records, witness evidence and CCTV footage to support your claim.
+We can obtain maintenance records, witness evidence and CCTV footage to support your claim and where necessary, liaise directly with the hire operator.

 Common causes of e-bike injuries